15 Expats Talk about Health Insurance and Healthcare in Bolivia

 Are common prescription medications available in Bolivia?

 "Prescription medications are available in Bolivia, although the availability of certain medications may vary depending on the region.
 Generally, most common medications can be found in pharmacies and drug stores throughout the country.
 However, some medications may require a prescription from a doctor or other healthcare professional.
-Additionally, some medications may be more expensive in Bolivia than in other countries," said one expat.
+Additionally, some medications may be more expensive in Bolivia than in other countries," wrote one expat.

 Do you have anything more to add about local medical facilities in Bolivia?